-8.2 Previous Reports - Full Disclosure ECG
+8.3 Previous Reports - Full Disclosure ECG

 Clicking the "Open TraceViewer" button will present a patient report selection window, see figure 8.1 above.
-Selecting a patient will next display the full disclosure information in TraceViewer, see Section 7.1 ECG Trace Review above.
+Selecting a patient record will next display the full disclosure information in TraceViewer, see Section 7.1 ECG Trace Review above.
 Additional rhythm strips can be added / deleted to the final report and beat classifications can be edited, following the instructions in Section 7.1 above.
+The PDF report will automatically be updated and displayed if changes have been made.

-NOTE: Beats that are marked as Noise can only be restored by re-processing the patient's Sensor Electronics Module.
+PrecautionSetting Beats To Noise.
+Beats that are marked as Noise and automatically processed following closure of TraceViewer can only be restored by re-processing the patient's Sensor Electronics Module.
 Refer to Section 6.